Want to use your extra frozen milk for something useful?

 When you rinse it, it will feel a little oily.
 It won't feel that way when it's dry.

-My hair is really hard to "comb" so I Use conditioner for this process and after rinsing it I apply the conditioner that is mixed with breast milk.
+My hair is really hard to comb, so I Use conditioner for this process, and after rinsing it, I apply the conditioner mixed with breast milk.

-Hope this helps!
+I hope this helps!
 The best part?
-Since its a supply and demand process I always have enough milk for my baby and for looking nice!
+Since it's a supply and demand process, I always have enough milk for my baby and for looking nice!

 God bless you!"

 "I have had a continuing problem with leg ulcers for about twenty years.
 Recently I've had a problem with two leg ulcers for about five months, and after trying all the tricks I've learned over the years with no positive results, I went to a well-known wound clinic about three months ago to see what they could do.